• Skip to primary navigation

 Ingredients for Hoppin' John.

-• Smoked Sausage: My mother always made Hoppin’ John using the bone from our Christmas ham.
-I had already used this year’s bone in split pea soup.
-Therefore, I decided to depart from tradition and add smoked sausage in place of the ham.
+• Smoked Sausage: My mother always made Hoppin' John using the bone from our Christmas ham.
+I had already used this year's bone in split pea soup.
+Therefore, I decided to depart from tradition and add the smoked sausage in place of the ham.
 I actually think that the smoked sausage produces a more savory dish.
 I always use Conecuh Original smoked sausage.
-It’s incredibly flavorful but does need to be cooked.
+It's incredibly flavorful but does need to be cooked.

 • Rotel Diced Tomatoes with Green Chilies: I like my Hoppin' John on the savory side.
 I've experimented with different seasonings but think that the Rotel Diced Tomatoes with Green Chilies contributes the perfect amount of bite and depth of flavor.